Spring Branch, Houston: Cityscape

-Spring Branch is generally bounded by Beltway 8 on the western end, the 610 Loop on the eastern end, Interstate 10 on the southern end, and U.S. Highway 290 and Clay Road to the north.
+Spring Branch is generally bounded by Beltway 8 on the western end, the 610 Loop on the eastern end, Interstate 10 on the southern end, and U.S. Highway 290 and Tanner Road to the north.

 The district has access to Interstate 10, the 610 Loop, Beltway 8, and the Hempstead Highway.
 The district is in proximity to Downtown Houston, the Energy Corridor, the Memorial City District (including Memorial City Mall and the Memorial Hermann Hospital Memorial City), the Texas Medical Center, Uptown Houston (including The Galleria), and Westchase.

 Terrence McCoy of the Houston Press said in 2012 that in Spring Branch "[a]venues lined with orderly yards and American flags buttress shopping centers where Spanish dominates."

 As of 2012 there are different varieties of housing in Spring Branch.
 Spring Branch West includes many 1960s ranch-style houses.
 The central portion of Spring Branch has houses which are worth about $500,000 as of 2012.
 The eastern portion of Spring Branch, which is blue collar, has many bungalow houses with wood siding.
 Houstonia wrote that "Up until [the 2000s] or so, much of Spring Branch had a rural feel.
 It wasn’t uncommon to see pastures full of horses, relics of its past life as farmland tilled by generations of German immigrants".

 In 1983 there were a travel agent, an optical shop, multiple restaurants, a newsstand, a bookstore, a pharmacy, and a furniture store in Spring Branch catering to Koreans.